 Figure 3.
-Spending on sanitation, sewage, and water most likely decrease in higher population communities.
+Localities with a medium-sized population are the most likely to expect a spending increase.
 Each bar shows, by population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.

 III.
 Spending Trajectories by Government Type